-Pupils can also now login with their normal School network username and password and use Office 365 online - accessible via https://login.microsoftonline.com/login.srf
+Students can also login with their normal School network username and password and use Office 365 online - accessible via the Student Portal.

-Office 365 offers the following benefits for the pupils:
+Office 365 offers the following benefits for the students:

 - Accessible from any computer with an Internet connection and also works across a range of mobile devices. - Ability to create and store up to 1TB of data files into your OneDrive Data area using the Microsoft online apps for Word, Excel, PowerPoint and OneNote (no software installation necessary). - Office 365 ProPlus.
 This is the option to install the full version of Microsoft Office on up to 5 devices (PCs or Apple Mac's); and Office Mobile on up to 5 mobile devices completely free of charge.
-This option will be available to all current Bedford Modern School pupils whilst they are registered with the School.
+This option will be available to all current Bedford Modern School students whilst they are registered with the School.